-In addition to being the directive, every teenager wants, not making your bed actually limits the amount of dust mites in the air.
+In addition to being the directive, every teenager wants, not making your bed actually limits the number of dust mites in the air.
 Making your bed traps the moisture we leave behind on sheets, pillows, and blankets, and provides mites with a veritable playground.

 35. Keep pets out of your bedroom.